carpentries/instructor-training-bonus-modules/_episodes/01-online-workshops-module-1.md

 At an in-person workshop, we communicate with words, with sticky-notes, with smiles and gestures and glances and reassuring presence.
 Words may be shouted from the front of the room or whispered over the shoulder, by a neighbor, or in the hall during breaks.

 Online, most of these communication routes need a new home.
 In a video conference, only one person can speak at a time.
 Want to raise your hand?
-How will you do that?
+Writing "hand" in the chat as we did above is not the only route, nor is it normally the first thing new users will try.
 You might:
-- wave at the camera
+- wave at the camera (if video is on)
-- write "hand" in the chat
-- find a little hand-like symbol somewhere
 - unmute yourself and try to cut in
+- discover a little hand-like symbol and click it
+- add your question/comment to the chat instead
+- freeze, with an acute case of "analysis paralysis"

 Then, there is the problem of side conversations.
 In a video conference, unless you create breakout rooms, all vocal communication is shared with the entire workshop.
 One natural outlet for these conversations is the chat... but if that is your only outlet, social clutter can make it unusable.